 |Type of Slot

 Unfortunately, casinos in Las Vegas do not front with the RTP on their slots, which makes it difficult to know the exact looseness of a particular slot.
 The best you can do is follow the above table.

-However, according to a source which we haven’t been able to confirm the legitimacy of, the Circus Circus casino is offering the loosest slot in Las Vegas.
+However, according to a source that we haven’t been able to confirm the legitimacy of, the Circus Circus casino is offering the loosest slot in Las Vegas.
 This is called Magnificent 7 and is said to have an RTP of 97.4%.
-However, the casino’s slots in general is only said to have an average RTP of 92.56%.
+However, the casino’s slots in general are only said to have an average RTP of 92.56%.